Sorry, no posts matched your criteria.

 • Safety gloves & goggles

-Now allow’s walk thru the set up procedure in detail.
+Now let’s walk through the installation process in detail.

 Step 1: Safety First

-• Turn off electricity on the circuit breaker.
+• Turn off power at the circuit breaker.

-• Place a towel and bucket underneath the sink to capture water.
+• Place a towel and bucket under the sink to catch water.

 Step 2: Remove the Old Disposal (If Applicable)

-1. Unplug the disposal or disconnect the wiring.
+• Unplug the old disposal or disconnect the wiring.

-2. Disconnect the drain lure and dishwasher hose.
+• Disconnect the drain trap and dishwasher hose.

-4. Remove the vintage unit and scrape away old putty.
+• Remove the old unit and scrape away any leftover putty.

 Step 3: Install the Sink Flange & Mounting Assembly

-1. Roll plumber’s putty into a rope and place it across the sink drain.
+• Roll plumber’s putty into a rope and place it around the sink drain.

-2. Insert the sink flange into the drain establishing.
+• Insert the sink flange into the drain opening.

-Pro Tip: Wipe away extra putty that squeezes out for a neat finish.
+Pro Tip: Wipe away excess putty that squeezes out for a clean finish.

 Step 4: Wire the New Disposal

-1. Remove the bottom cowl plate at the unit.
+• Remove the bottom cover plate on the unit.

 • Black → Hot (black)